Christian Democratic Union of Germany: Adenauer era (1949–1963)

-The election poster of 1957 reading "No experiments" and featuring then Chancellor Konrad Adenauer (This was the only federal election in which the CDU obtained an absolute majority in the Bundestag.)
+Poster for the 1957 West German federal election reading "No experiments" and featuring then Chancellor Konrad Adenauer.
+This was the only federal election in which the CDU obtained an absolute majority in the Bundestag.

 In the beginning, it was not clear which party would be favored by the victors of World War II, but by the end of the 1940s the governments of the United States and of the United Kingdom began to lean more toward the CDU and significantly away from the Social Democratic Party of Germany (SPD), especially due to geopolitical reasons.
 The latter was more nationalist and sought German reunification even at the expense of concessions to the Soviet Union (USSR), depicting Adenauer as an instrument of both the Americans and the Vatican.
 The Western powers appreciated the CDU's right-ward slant, its commitment to capitalism, and its value as a pivotal oppositional force to the communists, thereby keeping consistent with US/UK foreign policy.
 In addition, Adenauer was also trusted by the British.

 However, the party was split over issues of rearmament within the Western alliance and German unification as a neutral state.
 Adenauer staunchly defended his pro-Western position and outmaneuvered some of his opponents.
 He also refused to consider the SPD as a party of the coalition until he felt sure that they shared his anti-communist position.
 The principled rejection of a reunification that would alienate Germany from the Western alliance made it harder to attract Protestant voters to the party, as most refugees from the former German territories east of the Oder river were of that faith, as were the majority of the inhabitants of East Germany.

 Therefore, the CDU was the dominant political party for the first two decades following the establishment of West Germany in 1949.
 The durable alliance that the party had established with the liberal Free Democratic Party (FDP) as the leading tandem of several federal governments, and, implicitly, the strong partnership between Chancellor Adenauer and President Theodor Heuss enabled West Germany to thoroughly rebuild itself in the wake of World War II.
 Adenauer remained the party's leader until 1963, when former Minister of Economics Ludwig Erhard replaced him.
 As the Free Democratic Party (FDP) withdrew from the governing coalition in 1966 due to disagreements over fiscal and economic policy, Erhard was forced to resign.
 Consequently, a grand coalition with the SPD took over government under CDU Chancellor Kurt Georg Kiesinger.